Badminton Grips & Footwork

 This type of step formation can be used to move to any corner of the court, and does allow players to move further and faster, especially towards the net.

-Being in the ready position allows players to move sharply in the direction that the shuttle is travelling.
+Being in the ready position allows players to move sharply in the direction that the shuttle is traveling.
 In the ready position a players feet should be square, or slightly staggered depending on the player and how they feel most comfortable.